Super Lawyers

-Ataxic cerebral palsy is a particular form of CP that is characterized by lack of control and coordination of the muscles in the arms and legs, particularly with fine motor coordination.
+Ataxic cerebral palsy is a particular form of CP characterized by a lack of control and coordination of the muscles in the arms and legs, particularly with fine motor coordination.
 It is often marked both by hypotonic muscles and poor coordination and balance.
 So with ataxic cerebral palsy, there is less of an issue with weakness and more of a concern with incoordination and loss of balance.

 What Are the Symptoms of Ataxic Cerebral Palsy?

-One of the primary characteristics of ataxic cerebral palsy is extremely low muscle tone (hypotonia) and lack of control.
-The hypotonia is most pronounced in early infancy.
-A baby with ataxic CP will often appear immobile or floppy - like a rag doll.
-Babies suffering from ataxic cerebral palsy tend to develop slowly and will consistently fall short of normal pediatric development milestones.
-Muscle tone will gradually increase as the baby grows but it never reaches normal levels.
-As the child gets old, ataxic CP can significantly affect body movements involving coordination, balance and depth perception.
+As the child ages, ataxic CP can significantly affect body movements involving coordination, balance, and depth perception.
 For instance, a child with ataxic CP may overreach when attempting to touch objects that are close up.
-Ataxic CP also results in lack of hand control making it extremely difficult to perform things such as writing, using scissors, zipping up a coat, tying shoes or buttoning a shirt.
+Ataxic CP also results in a lack of hand control, making it extremely difficult to perform things such as writing, using scissors, zipping up a coat, tying shoes, or buttoning a shirt.

 What Causes Ataxic Cerebral Palsy?